-All the 10 studied genotypes differed from one to another for all the characters.
+All the 10 studied genotypes differed from one to another for all the characters, although were not statistically significant.
+However, it was not possible to relate morphological diversity and performance to sex type.
+[13] Ocampoet al. (2006) reported that sexual type affected leaf and fruit traits and cluster analysis shows little morphological differentiation between origins of papaya accessions.
 The CV% for the trait number of fruits harvested, total fruit yield, fruit yield per plant and fruit yield (Kg and tons/ha) is high which implies that there is a high level of variability among the evaluated genotypes with respect to these traits.
 It means that it is possible to improve these fruit characters in the evaluated papaya population through selection.
+Wide range of variability in number of fruits per plant and fruit yield per plant was also observed in true breeding accessions of papaya [22] (Jana et al. 2005) and in hermaphrodite papaya genotypes [23] (Asefaet al. 2016).
+Therefore, these traits can be used as principal selection criteria for papaya improvement programme.
 The range of values for most traits was high with the various genotypes having superior performance for each variable with CP012 particularly superior with respect to the studied traits and was the only genotype in its cluster group indicating that genotype of this cluster could be used as parent in future hybridization program for improved fruit yield qualities.
 Crosses between individuals from different clusters may result in high heterosis.
-Even though, the genetic mechanisms that explain heterosis are not fully understood, it is well documented that crosses between unrelated and consequently genetically distant parents, show greater hybrid vigor than crosses between closely related parents [15] (Stuber 1994) since it is expected to produce new recombinants with desired traits.
+Even though, the genetic mechanisms that explain heterosis are not fully understood, it is well documented that crosses between unrelated and consequently genetically distant parents, show greater hybrid vigor than crosses between closely related parents [24] (Stuber 1994) since it is expected to produce new recombinants with desired traits.
 One of the important approaches to papaya breeding is hybridization and subsequent selection.
 Parents' choice is the first step in plant breeding program through hybridization.
-In order to benefit transgressive segregation, genetic distance between parents is necessary [16] (Joshi et al. 2004).
-The higher genetic distance between parents, the higher heterosis in progeny can be observed [17, 18](Joshi and Dhawan 1966; Anand and Murrty 1968).
+In order to benefit transgressive segregation, genetic distance between parents is necessary [25] (Joshi et al. 2004).
+The higher genetic distance between parents, the higher heterosis in progeny can be observed [26, 27] (Joshi and Dhawan 1966; Anand and Murrty 1968).
 The genetic distance between CP006 and CP012 was the highest and thus crosses between these two parents should be considered.
 The principal component analysis indicated significant contributions in the component loadings of the 13 traits, which underpins their relevance in determining the variability among the 10 genotypes.
-The sign on the loadings indicates the direction of relationship between the components and the trait measured [19] (Biabani and Pakniyat 2008).
+The sign on the loadings indicates the direction of relationship between the components and the trait measured [28] (Biabani and Pakniyat 2008).
 Two traits with high weighting in the same component are expected to be highly correlated.
-This principle suggests that these traits could be probably influenced by similar gene(s) and may be used to identify variation among genotypes [19] (Biabani and Pakniyat 2008).
+This principle suggests that these traits could be probably influenced by similar gene(s) and may be used to identify variation among genotypes [28] (Biabani andPakniyat 2008).